1. CUSTOMIZE YOUR TOOLBARS

 <Admin: 20-Jun-2008>

-3. PROPERTY TOOLBAR COMMANDS
+3. COMMANDS OF THE PROPERTY TOOLBAR

-snap to Node, Intersection, Midpoint, Quadrant, Tangent, Perpendicular, Edge,
+- Snap to Objects : You can snap to Node, Intersection, Midpoint, Quadrant, Tangent, Perpendicular, Edge, Center and Text Base Line.

-you have guides at 0, 45, 90 and 135º, but you can customize at Dynamic Guides
+- Dynamic Guides : By default you have guides at 0, 45, 90 and 135º.

-: If this button is pressed, you can select a shape by
+- Treat as Filled : If this button is pressed, you can select a shape by clicking inside the fill.
+If the button is depressed nothing is selected when you click over a fill.

 <Admin: 06-Set-2007>